-- Provide crayons or markers; and paper of a variety of colors, weights and textures cut into shapes of squares, circles, rectangles and triangles large enough for the children to draw on.
-Note: Have the children wear their name-badge necklaces that they made in the previous session. - Greet the children by name.
-Direct them to the Welcome Center and invite them to use the crayons and markers to draw and color a picture of something they like to do. - Walk among the children as they are working.
+- Provide crayons or markers; and paper of a variety of colors, weights and textures cut into shapes of circles, rectangles and triangles large enough for the children to draw on.
+Note: Have the children wear their name-badge necklaces that they made in the previous session. - Direct the children to the Welcome Center and invite them to use the crayons and markers to draw and color a picture of something they like to do. - Walk among the children as they are working.
 Address the children by name and invite them to talk about their favorite colors as they work on their drawings.
 Help the children get to know each other through conversation as they work, addressing one another by name.